platformsh/platformsh-docs/use-platform/user-administration.rst

 ----

-Manage User Permissions at the Project Level
+Manage user permissions at the project level
 --------------------------------------------

-  Access the project level configuration.
+  Access the project-level configuration.

   .. image:: /use-platform/images/project_w-configarrow.png
      :alt: Project configure icon
      :align: left

-  | Click the project configuration icon next to the project name in the upper left corner of the project page.
+  | Click the project configuration icon next to the project name in the upper-left corner of the project page.

 ----